 I like this light.
 I really do.
 It’s an awesome little grow light that works amazingly in a nano refugium setup, like a cubicle that’s no more than 40 gallons.

 I figured I’d mention this one first due to the fact that in my initial nano tank trial, this thing basically doubled the growth output from where it was previously.

-It also is an excellent choice for a sump tank, depending on the size, as the intensity and spectrum are nice while having a low wattage, producing plenty of light for its size.
+It also is an excellent choice for a sump tank, depending on the size.
+That’s because the intensity and spectrum of it are nice while it has a low wattage, and produces plenty of light for its own compact size.

 It has predominantly red diodes in the 630 and 660 nm wavelengths which is more than ideal for photosynthesis.

 It also has a couple of 460 nm blue ones, helping the Chaeto (or any other macroalgae for that matter) to keep its density.

 It also has a few warm light ones in the 2700 K range, which further stimulates photosynthesis, as described in the spectrum section above.

 Perhaps, this combo of diodes makes this grow light a popular choice for users on your regular reef-keeping forum.